Medic to Medic - Malawi

 Edit Content

-All M2M elective sites offer opportunities to focus on Paediatrics, Medicine, Surgery or Maternity care.
-Students can rotate through departments if desired but we believe longer placements with one team offer the most valuable learning and best experience.
+All M2M elective sites offer opportunities to focus on Paediatrics, Medicine, Surgery or Maternity care (no subspeciality placements available).
+Students can rotate through departments if desired, but we believe longer placements with one team offer the most valuable learning and best experience.
+Community outreach opportunities may also be available.

 Edit Content